brndnsvr/WakeyWakey/README.md

   - It waits until you’ve been idle for at least 42 seconds
   - Then it performs a single, small cursor move at random intervals between 42–79 seconds
     - Each move shifts the cursor by independent random dx and dy between 11–23 pixels in random directions
-    - Movements are clamped within your desktop bounds and work across multiple displays
+    - Movements are clamped within the current screen under the cursor and anchored to the main display’s coordinate origin to avoid snapping; works across multiple monitors (including DisplayLink)
 - When you click Disable:
   - Sleep prevention and activity generation stop immediately
 - Menu bar icon: